Networking in Nursing: Why It Matters for Students and Professionals

 Each blog post is dated and contains accurate information as of that date.
 Certain information may have changed since the blog post publication date.
 If you would like to confirm the current accuracy of blog information, please visit our ABSN overview page or contact admissions at 866-892-1562.

-At Concordia University, St. Paul’s Accelerated BSN (ABSN) program, our students can begin networking while still earning their degrees, thanks to our clinical learning experiences that take place at local healthcare facilities.
+When you enroll in Concordia University, St. Paul’s Accelerated Bachelor of Science in Nursing (ABSN) program, you can begin networking while earning your degree, thanks to connections with fellow cohort members and clinical learning experiences that take place at local healthcare facilities.

-What Is the Importance of Networking in Nursing?
+What Is Networking in Nursing?

 nurses talking in hallway